 1 1/3 c tomato sauce

 2 tbsp brown sugar, packed down (Organic is best, available at Trader Joe’s.)

 2 tbsp apple cider vinegar (Raw has health benefits; most economical at Trader’s.)

 1 c water

 - Preheat oven to 350 degrees 2 hours before serving.

-- Place potatoes in oven when hot.
-Bake for nearly 2 hours, for medium-size potatoes.
+- Place potatoes in oven; bake for nearly 2 hours, for medium-size potatoes.

 - In a large bowl, mix egg, bread crumbs, onion, 1/3 c tomato sauce, salt, and pepper; then, thoroughly blend the hamburger into the sauce (it works best to use your hand to do this.)

 - Form a loaf in a 9 1/2 x 7 1/2 x 3 inch Pyrex pan, or other deep baking dish.
 Use a 13 x 9 1/2 inch pan if doubling.
 Make a deep indentation in the center of the loaf, so it looks like a boat (this will hold the sauce in the center of meatloaf); therefore, basting isn’t necessary.
 Place meat in oven.

 - Using the same bowl, mix all the remaining ingredients: 1 c tomato sauce, brown sugar, vinegar, mustard, and water.

 - Remove loaf from oven, pour the sauce over the meat, and bake for 1 1/2 hours.

 - Serve with unwrapped, split baked potatoes, on which lots of sauce is poured.
 SO GOOD!